dedelia/camelPlay/README.md

-# camelPlay
+# welcome to my playground
+Demo project of new thing I learn on my own :
-Demo project of routing messages using Apache Camel
+  - routing with Apache Camel